 On this site we discuss the large predicaments the world faces.
-A question that often arises, especially at our annual seminars is: Given these challenges, how should I be?
+Questions that often arise are: Given these challenges, how should I be?
 What outlook and behaviors will better help me meet what’s coming?
 Is there anything that can even be done at all?

-This week’s podcast gets quite existential.
-Chris sits down with Stephen Jenkinson, an author and thinker who a number of Peak Prosperity readers have requested come on the show.
+This week’s podcast gets existential with us.
+I sit down with Stephen Jenkinson, an author and deep-thinker who a number of Peak Prosperity readers have requested come on the show.
 Jenkinson’s specialization is grief and dying — through his decades of work in these fields, he has developed a series of observations on what it means to live, and thereby die, with meaning.

-A heads up: the path of this conversation is somewhat metaphysical and may not be everyone's cup of tea.
+A heads up: the path of this conversation is somewhat metaphysical.
 But the topics addressed are important; ones our society needs to start having some honest discussion about.
-Things like how to face our mistakes, errors and shortcomings openly — as with addiction, only with acknowledgement and acceptance of our condition can we then move on to self-betterment.
+Things like how to face our mistakes, errors and shortcomings openly — as with addiction, only with acknowledgment and acceptance of our condition can we then move on to self-betterment.

 Jenkinson observes how, culturally, we are so averse to unpleasantness that we suppress the very conditions that are necessary for positive transformation: